 David Andres ’04

-David Andres serves as Trinity’s first Director of Analytics and Strategic Initiatives.
+David Andres serves as Trinity’s first chief data and analytics officer.
 In this role, he leads the Analytics and Strategic Initiatives Center (ASIC), which provides analysis, research, and curated data to support a strengthened culture of planning and evaluation across the college.
 The ASIC team is responsible for the college’s institutional research functions and the development of its next-generation data warehouse and analytics platform.
 Through this work, the team shares insights and analyses that inform decision making at all levels of the college’s leadership and support the implementation of its strategic initiatives.

-Andres served as Trinity’s Accreditation Liaison Officer to the New England Commission of Higher Education (NECHE), the college’s regional accreditation agency, in 2016.
-In that capacity, he shared a leadership role in facilitating the college’s self-study report and the decennial comprehensive evaluation by the Commission.
+Andres also serves as Trinity’s accreditation liaison officer to the New England Commission of Higher Education (NECHE), the college’s regional accreditation agency.
+In that capacity, he shared a leadership role in facilitating the college’s self-study report and the decennial comprehensive evaluation by the Commission in 2016 and the fifth-year report in 2022.

-Acting Dean of the Faculty and Vice President for Academic Affairs and Professor of Political Science
+Dean of the Faculty and Vice President for Academic Affairs and Scott M. Johnson ’97 Distinguished Professor of Political Science

-Sonia Cardenas was named Acting Dean of the Faculty and Vice President for Academic Affairs on April 4, 2020, through June 30, 2022.
+Sonia Cardenas was named Dean of the Faculty and Vice President for Academic Affairs on September 2, 2021.
 She had been serving as Interim Dean of the Faculty and Vice President for Academic Affairs since June 1, 2019.
-She is Professor of Political Science and joined the Trinity College faculty in 2001.
-In her current role, Cardenas continues her responsibilities as Vice President for Strategic Initiatives and Innovation.
-This involves chairing the President’s Coordinating Group for Implementation of the Strategic Plan and leading key strategic initiatives at the college, including the partnership with Infosys and the development of Trinity’s innovation space at One Constitution Plaza.
-Most recently, as Dean of Academic Affairs, Cardenas has also been responsible for Graduate Studies, intersession programs, and lifelong learning.
+She is Scott M. Johnson ’97 Distinguished Professor of Political Science and joined the Trinity College faculty in 2001.